Hotmoka/hotmoka/tutorial/Takamaka.md

 of dynamic size.

 We refer to the JavaDoc of `StorageArray<T>` for a full list of its methods.
-They include methods adding elements, accessing and removing elements, for iterating on an array and for building a Java array `T[]` with the elements of a `StorageArray<T>`.
+They include methods for adding elements, for accessing and removing elements, for iterating on an array and for building a Java array `T[]` with the elements of a `StorageArray<T>`.